openstack/training-guides/doc/upstream-training/source/slides/howitsmade-release-cycle.rst

 Exercise 3
 ==========

-- How many OpenStack releases are officially supported by the community?
+- How many OpenStack releases are currently maintained by the community?
 - Post the information on the IRC channel

 Exercise 4